timfpark/topological/README.md

 ```

-Essentially, this instantiates all of the processors and connections, then defines the topology for how they all connect together and flow, and then starts it.
+Essentially, this instantiates all of the processors and connections, then defines the topology for how they all connect together and flow, and starts it.
 Under the covers, topological starts all the connections, streaming messages from them into processors, and from processors to output to connections.
 We can see this by running the solution:

 ```
 $ npm install